pingcap/docs/tidb-lightning/deploy-tidb-lightning.md

 # Deploy TiDB Lightning

 This document describes the hardware requirements of using TiDB Lightning to import data, and how to deploy it manually.
-Different import modes have different requirements on hardware resources.
+Requirements on hardware resources vary with the import modes.
 For details, refer to the following docs:

 - [Physical Import Mode Requirements and Limitations](/tidb-lightning/tidb-lightning-physical-import-mode.md#requirements-and-limitations)
 - [Logical Import Mode Requirements and Limitations](/tidb-lightning/tidb-lightning-logical-import-mode.md#requirements-and-limitations)